dynod/devenv/README.md

 ## Setup tasks

-Tasks are provided to handle different workspace setup tasks (source code fetching, dependencies resolution, etc...).
+Make targets are provided to handle different workspace setup tasks (source code fetching, dependencies resolution, etc...).

 See [related page](./doc/setup.md) or **`make help-setup`**

+## Miscellaneous

+Finally, some variables are provided to tune the targets behavior.

+See [related page](./doc/misc.md) or **`make help-misc`**